-First Nations, Métis and European archaeological resources contribute to Markham's unique local identity.
+Both pre-contact Aboriginal and European archaeological resources contribute to Markham's unique local identity.
 They include sites that may contain scatters of artefacts, the remains of structures, cultural deposits or subsurface strata of human origin.
 Archaeological sites are both highly fragile and non-renewable.
 This Plan recognizes the importance of conserving archaeological resources and the potential to incorporate appropriate archaeological discoveries in Markham's placemaking efforts.